Introduction to Core Web Vitals and Their Importance in SEO

 Strategies to Improve CLS

-- Size Images and Embeds Correctly: Always include width and height attributes on images and video elements to ensure the browser can allocate the correct amount of space while loading.
+- Size Images and Embeds Correctly: Include width and height attributes on images and video elements so the browser can reserve space while files load.

-- Font Loading Optimisation: Ensure text remains visible during web font load and avoid sudden layout shifts due to font loading.
+- Control Font Loading: Ensure text remains visible during web font load and avoid sudden layout shifts caused by font swaps.

 Conclusion – The Synergy of Core Web Vitals, SEO, and User Experience